Sarthak-builds/SwiftMind/README.md

-//I have to write the Readme...wait for it.
+//I have to write the Readme...wait for it : @Sarthakbuilds